gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 them except wine.
 It's the best I could afford."

 The first one doesn't even look at me.
 The second one, Mirtan, clears his throat and spits on the bottles.
-Ashamed and excited, I turn and hurry back into the city.
+I turn and hurry back into the city.

 </section>